 The Board values the importance of fair and equitable treatment to shareholders and institutional shareholders and has established policies to supervise, protect and promote the shareholders' rights to ensure that all shareholders will be treated equally and transparently.
 The Company provides adequate and accurate information to all shareholders and does not grant any privileges to certain groups of shareholders by disclosing inappropriate information to them.
-Furthermore, the policy relating to the equitable treatment to shareholders must be in accordance with the Guidelines, and the rules and regulations of The Stock Exchange of Thailand ("SET"), and the Securities and Exchange Commission ("SEC"), as well as related laws.
-The key policies that have been established to ensure the equitable and fair treatment of shareholders are as follows:
+Furthermore, the policy relating to the equitable treatment to shareholders must be in accordance with the Guidelines, and the rules and regulations of The policies that have been established to ensure the equitable and fair treatment of shareholders are as follows: